local-minimum/fseq/doc/source/c3se_python_course.rst

 .......

-The general design of the project was maintained during development and the extension of functionality during worked as intened.
+The general design of the project was maintained during development and the extension of functionality during worked as intended.
 The package therefore shows promise of being well structured and designed.

-The ``threading`` had some inherent issues with sleeping threads not appearing alive causing jumbled and random encodings initially until sufficiently slow implementation ensured threads are truely joined before reshaping of encoding array.
+The ``threading`` had some inherent issues with sleeping threads not appearing alive causing jumbled and random encodings initially until sufficiently slow implementation ensured threads are truly joined before reshaping of encoding array.
-There are some posibilities for further improving the performance of the ``SeqReader`` by decoupling the data reading from the managing of the encoding threads as well as taking an active part in managing the number of the latter.
+There are some possibilities for further improving the performance of the ``SeqReader`` by decoupling the data reading from the managing of the encoding threads as well as taking an active part in managing the number of the latter.
-Moving away from single processing should also be feasable and could be the target of further performance development.
+Moving away from single processing should also be feasible and could be the target of further performance development.

-The use of unit tests worked well in assisting the development and as they were written in junction with the code they were not merely a *post-hoc* addition to prove the correctness of the implementation, but actively discovered issues previously unkown.
+The use of unit tests worked well in assisting the development and as they were written in junction with the code they were not merely a *post-hoc* addition to prove the correctness of the implementation, but actively discovered issues previously unknown.

-In general, the timeplan was kept with the exception of documentation and report writing, for which much more time would have been needed to learn ``sphinx`` and ``numpydoc`` sufficiently well to produce both this report and the general package documentation.
+In general, the time plan was kept with the exception of documentation and report writing, for which much more time would have been needed to learn ``sphinx`` and ``numpydoc`` sufficiently well to produce both this report and the general package documentation.